9.1 Risks Posed by People with Convictions Against Children

 - Information will be marked and securely stored in line with Government Protected Marking Scheme (GPMS);

-- The NSCB Business Manager will ensure that relevant strategic information from the SMB is presented to the NSCB and ensure that any relevant information from the NSCB is taken to the Board via the representative;
+- The Head of NSCP Business Delivery will ensure that relevant strategic information from the SMB is presented to the NSCP and ensure that any relevant information from the NSCP is taken to the Partnership via the representative;

 - Strategic information will be shared with MAPPA via the SMB secretariat;